decodingai-magazine/.github/profile/README.md

 ----

-Decoding ML is a newsletter that approaches ML production use cases using good SWE and MLOps practices.
+Decoding ML creates battle-tested content on designing, coding and deploying production-grade ML systems leveraging good SWE and MLOps practices.

 > Our motto is "More engineering, less F1 scores."

-By subscribing to Decoding ML, you will learn how to build end-to-end ML systems.

 Decoding ML is the hub for continuous learning on:

 - ML system design
 - ML engineering
 - MLOps
+- LLMs
+- CV

 *We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied in the real world — no stories — just hands-on content.*